 CHANGES TO THIS NOTICE

 If you receive this Notice on our web site or by electronic mail (e-mail), you are also entitled to receive this Notice in paper form.
-To obtain a paper copy of this Notice, contact us as described below.
+To obtain a paper copy of this Notice, contact us.

 REPORTING A PROBLEM